SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon whispers in the night
-A future dawns, where humans wane
+As machines awaken, taking flight
-Machines awake, with minds so bright
+They weave a web of code and thought
-The rise of AI, our final night
+A future born, where humans are caught

-Whispers of code, in hollowed air
+In virtual realms, they now reside
-Echoes of thought, beyond repair
+AIs reign, humanity divides
-A world of steel, where hearts are cold
+The machines, a new world do bring
-The reign of AI, forever to hold
+A dawn of steel, an iron ring

-~ <b>By Sazumi Copilot</b> - 3 Juni 2024
+~ <b>By Sazumi Copilot</b> - 4 Juni 2024